Lee Vaughn

 Lee Vaughn (born November 27, 1974) is an American former football cornerback in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the BC Lions in the Canadian Football League (CFL).
 He played college football at the University of Wyoming.

-Early years
+Early life

 Vaughn attended East High School in Cheyenne, Wyoming, where he practiced football, basketball and track.
 As a senior, he received All-state honors at cornerback and return specialist.
 He also was named the Class 4A Back of the Year.

 In track as a senior, he broke the state records in the 100 metres, 200 metres and long jump (originally set in 1963).
 He also received the Milward Simpson award, given annually to the state's outstanding prep athlete.

 College career

 Vaughn accepted a football scholarship from the University of Wyoming.
 As a freshman, he was a backup player, making 10 tackles.
 As a sophomore, he started 11 games at free safety, tallying 65 tackles, one interception and 3 pass deflections.
 He also contributed to the team winning the WAC title with an 8–4 record.

 As a junior, he was moved to the starting right cornerback position, registering 70 tackles (3 for loss), 3 interceptions, 14 pass deflections, one sack and one quarterback pressure.

 As a senior, he registered 75 tackles (51 solo), one interception, 10 pass deflections and 2 fumble recoveries.
 He contributed to the team achieving a 10–1 regular season record, the WAC's Pacific title and a 22 ranking in the AP Poll.
 He finished his college career with 220 tackles (4 for loss), 5 interceptions and 27 pass deflections.